michael2012z/BitBible/markdown/JPS/files/Exod.md

 21. And Moses was content to dwell with the man; and he gave Moses Zipporah his daughter.

-22. And she bore a son, and he called his name Gershom; for he said: 'I have been a stranger in a strangeHeb. ger. land.'
+22. And she bore a son, and he called his name Gershom; for he said: 'I have been a stranger in a strange

 23. And it came to pass in the course of those many days that the king of Egypt died; and the children of Israel sighed by reason of the bondage, and they cried, and their cry came up unto G-d by reason of the bondage.